 Beginnings...see how it all started!

-Beginnings was founded in the summer of 1984 by Peter Sklar, (Ed.M.
+The Seidman Academy (Beginnings) was founded in the summer of 1984 by Peter Seidman Sklar, (Ed.M.
 Harvard University), as an experimental musical theater clinic for 37 young people from New York's Westchester County.
 It was and remains the only performing arts program in the world to introduce a holistic student-centered approach to the pursuit of success in the professional entertainment field.
 It is also the only performing arts program in the world to culminate in a professional showcase at a major Off Broadway theatre in New York City, with each student appearing as a soloist.

 In its early days, the program was open to virtually any aspiring young performer who applied.
 Soon, nationwide newspaper and television coverage followed, attracting thousands of young people from nearly all fifty states and Europe.